sbstjn/faas-makefile/README.md

 # Configuration

 The `Makefile` assumes a basic magic configuration.

-This can easily be changed, or overwritten.
+Everything can easily be changed, or overwritten.

 ```makefile
 PROJECT_SCOPE ?= faas